 The migration process moves all tenant data to the new region.
 The GUID assigned to datasets, reports, dashboards, and other content don't change.
 However, there are some limitations you should be aware of and preparation steps you need to take.

 Migration requires about six hours of down time.
-During migration, users can't access Power BI and will see an error message similar to the one shown below.
+During migration, users can't access Power BI and will see an error message similar to the one shown in the following screenshot.
 The actual down time depends on the volume of data to be migrated.

 Capacities and Premium workspaces can't be migrated.

 Power BI Premium Per User (PPU) capacity will be deleted before migration starts.
 After the migration, PPU capacity will be recreated at first PPU user sign-in.
 For more information about PPU licenses, see Power BI Premium Per User.

 After migration, Excel workbooks that use the Analyze in Excel feature might fail to refresh.
 You might need to update the connection string or redownload the ODC connection for that dataset.
 Follow the steps in Start in Power BI with Analyze in Excel if necessary.

 Push datasets might not be migrated.
 If they can't be migrated, you'll need to delete the datasets.

 You have to reconfigure data gateways after migration.
 To learn more about this step, read Migrate, restore, or take over an on-premises data gateway.